 Tumors of the adrenal gland in ferrets can cause excess secretion of sex hormones, thus affecting many organs in the body.
 Unfortunately, this is a relatively common problem in middle aged and older ferrets.
 Even though most of these tumors are not malignant, they can cause significant disease if left untreated.

 Dogs and cats get a problem similar to this, although it acts and is treated differently.
 In dogs and cats it is due to an excess secretion of cortisone, not sex hormones.
 In these species it is called Cushing’s disease.

 At the very end of this page is a QuickTime video of part of a surgery to remove cancerous adrenal glands and cancerous nodules on the pancreas.
 You will need QuickTime from www.apple.com to be able to view it.

-The exact reason this tumor arises is unknown.
+The exact reason this tumor arises is not completely unknown.
 It is seen more often in the U.S. than in Great Britain, where different breeding and husbandry practices are utilized.
-It is speculated that diet, exposure to sunlight, and age of neutering are all factors, with neutering being the most important one.
+It is speculated that diet, exposure to sunlight, and neutering are all factors, with neutering being the most important one.